Cecil Hoskins: Family, homes and gardens

 Of his children, his three elder sons, Robert, Donald and Kenneth, followed Hoskins into the steel industry at Port Kembla, but none of them seemed to stay working in it for long after the end of the Second World War.
 Intriguingly, in his book The Hoskins Saga, Hoskins wrote that none of his children followed him into the industry, a statement that is apparently incorrect.
 In 1937, not long after the merger, both Robert and Kenneth were in Newcastle, where Robert was married in 1940.
 Hoskins' fourth son, Hugh was a pilot during the Second World War, and afterwards lived at Goulburn.
 His youngest daughter, Marjorie, was a notable Sydney identity; she was described, at the time of her death, as "one of the last of Sydney's Grandes Dames."

 Hoskins family's first home near Lithgow was 'Windarra', which lay close to Eskroy Park, home of Charles Hoskins.
 Originally a small cottage, Charles Hoskins had it rebuilt as a sizable family home, while his son and new bride were overseas.

-The Hoskins family home in Sydney, from 1924 to 1933, was 'Hillside', a 27-room mansion, of the 'Rustic Gothic' architectural style, in Edgecliff Rd, Woollahra.
+The Hoskins family home in Sydney, from 1924 to 1933, was 'Hillside', a 27-room mansion, of the 'Rustic Gothic' architectural style, in Edgecliff Road, Woollahra.
 The family let 'Hillside' in 1933, and moved to 'Deepdene', at Killara.
 In 1935, 'Hillside' was demolished and replaced with what is still a notable 1930s apartment building of the same name.
 Its name would reappear, as one of the company executive accommodation houses at Figtree.In 1929, Hoskins bought an estate at Exeter—from the deceased estate of Arthur Yates—not long after the sale of his father's former home 'Ashton'.
 He had a house named 'Invergowrie' built on the estate in 1936.
 The house is in the style of 'Tudor revival'—a controversial style today, sometimes disparagingly called 'Stockbroker Tudor'—but was regarded as one of the finest houses in the state at the time.
 The architect was Geoffrey Loveridge, Hoskin's brother-in-law.
 Hoskins employed Paul Sorensen to create a beautiful park-like landscaped garden.
 Mrs Hoskins hosted a housewarming garden party there in October 1937.